Electricity Laws and Incentives in Federal

 EV charging stations must be non-proprietary, allow for open-access payment methods, be publicly available or available to authorized commercial motor vehicle operators from more than one company, and be located along designated FHWA Alternative Fuel Corridors (AFCs).
 If a state and DOT determine that all AFCs in the state have been fully developed, then the state can propose alternative public locations and roads for EV charging station installation.

 FHWA must distribute the NEVI Program Formula Program funds made available each fiscal year (FY) through FY 2026, so that each state receives an amount equal to the state FHWA funding formula determined by 23 U.S. Code 104.
 To receive funding, states must submit plans to the FHWA and the Joint Office of Energy and Transportation for review and public posting annually, describing how the state intends to distribute NEVI funds.
-The FHWA announced approval of all initial state plans on September 27, 2022.
-State NEVI plan updates are due annually on August 1, 2023.
+The FHWA announced approval of all FY22/23 state plans on September 27, 2022 and approval of all FY24 state plans in November 2023.

-Additionally, DOT established a grant program for states and localities requiring additional assistance to strategically deploy EV charging stations under this Program.
+Additionally, 10% of NEVI Formula funding is set aside each FY for DOT to fund grants for states and localities requiring additional assistance to strategically deploy EV charging stations under this Program.
 Additional funding eligibility and considerations will apply.

 For additional information, see the FHWA NEVI website and the Joint Office website.